Fighting for Working Families

 Send me to Washington and I’ll work with Democrats and Republicans alike to find ways to build bridges, not walls.
 Division, partisanship, and the politics of the past are not working; it’s time for a new generation of leadership in Washington committed to progress.

 We will always be 3-days away from losing our healthcare with Dennis Ross continuing his unrelenting attacks.
-How about, instead of trying to fix a broken healthcare system with a sledgehammer, instead we work together to fix the system?
+How about, instead of trying to dismantle our healthcare system with a sledgehammer, instead we work together to fix the problems?
 That’s the kind of leadership we need, and what I would work to bring home.

-One thing is certain though, we have to address the underlying cost problems in our system.
-We cannot continue to spend two-times what the rest of the world pays for healthcare and expect to be able to find an insurance solution to the problems.
+One thing is certain though, we have to address the underlying cost problems in healthcare.
+We cannot continue to spend two-times what the rest of the world pays and expect to be able to find an insurance solution to the problems.

 On day one I would get to work protecting the ACA by fixing its problems.
 We should work to protect and expand Medicare which would lower insurance premiums for workers and employers alike.
 And we must leverage the power of our bulk-buying-power to negotiate better rates for pharmaceuticals and procedures.